casadomusdev/paperless-ngx/RKC_PR_PLAN.md

 - **Be patient**: Maintainers are volunteers
 - **Be helpful**: Answer questions, help other users
 - **Be respectful**: Accept decisions about project direction
-- **Quality over quantity**: Better to have 2 well-crafted PRs than 10 rushed ones
+- **Quality over quantity**: Better to have 3 well-crafted bug fix PRs than 10 rushed ones
+- **Bug fixes first**: They're always welcome and build trust

 ## Resources